-How to convert DVDs to MP4 files in Windows or MacOS
+How to convert a DVD to MP4 files in Windows or MacOS

 Step 3: Choose a format, and hit start

 Next, choose your desired save location for the resulting file and select MP4 from the drop-down box housed within Output Settings.
-Then, hit the Start button in the top-left corner and allow the software to make the conversion.
+Then, hit the Start button and allow the software to make the conversion.

-Convert using Movavi Video Converter (free)
+Convert using Movavi Video Converter (free trial)

 Step 1 — Download and install Movavi

-Head over to the main Movavi conversion page and click the green Download button, or the pink one if you’re using MacOS.
+Head over to the main Movavi conversion page and click the blue Download button.
 Afterward, open the installer and follow the on-screen instructions.
 Launch the application once installed.

 Step 2 — Add a DVD

-Once open, click the Add DVD option with the addition sign at the top of the window.
+Once open, click your file’s DVD format, then click on + Add Media button at the top of the window.
 Then, select the DVD you wish to convert into an MP4.

 Step 3 — Choose a preset and convert

-Once the file you wish to convert is selected, a list of customizable presets will appear at the bottom of the application window.
-Click the drop-down menu directly to the right of Convert to, and select MP4 (*.mp4) from the list of available formats.
-Afterward, click the gray Browse button at the bottom, select your desired save location for the resulting file, and click the Convert option in the lower-right corner to start the conversion process.
+Click on the cog next to “Output format” for a list of customizable presets.
+Select MP4 (*.mp4) from the list of available formats.
+Afterward, click “Save to:” and then navigate to your desired save location for the resulting file, and click the Convert button in the lower-right corner to start the conversion process.

+Note that Movavi is free for seven days.
+After that, it’s $70.

 Convert using WinX DVD Ripper (free)